 During the 1940's, being a member of the Society of Former Special Agents of the FBI, McDade served as Editor of the internal magazine, "Grapevine."
 Early in 1946, McDade joined the financial department of General Foods Corporation to organize a statistical analysis department.
 In 1953 he was elected Controller of the Corporation and in 1972, after 25 years, he retired.

 Over the years, McDade had been doing some writing for historical journals and generally about old forgotten crimes.
 In 1961, his book "Annals Of Murder" hit the shelves and won him one of the Edgar Allan Poe awards by the Mystery Writers Of America.
 Some of his work also appeared in Ellery Queen's Mystery Magazine.

 The once "rookie" Dillinger agent died in 1996.
-To our knowledge, McDade is survived by a son, Jared and a daughter, Innes.
+McDade is survived by a son, Jared; his daughter, Innes, passed away in 2010.

 FBI Special Agent, S. K. McKee (Samuel K. McKee)